Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Old Dominion Stats and Trends

-- This year, the Monarchs have two against the spread wins in four games as an underdog of 12.5 points or more.
+- The Monarchs have been underdogs by 12.5 points or more four times this year and have covered the spread twice.

-- Old Dominion's games this year have gone over the total in three out of six opportunities (50%).
+- Old Dominion's games this year have hit the over on three of six set point totals (50%).

-- This season the Monarchs have turned the ball over 10 times, five more than the Hilltoppers' takeaways (5).
+- The Monarchs have turned the ball over five more times (10 total) than the Hilltoppers have forced a turnover (5) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.